Skip to content

 • Advanced security features.

-Yes, WiFi 6 is good for gaming.
-WiFi 6 provides several advantages that can enhance your gaming experience.
+Yes, WiFi 6 provides several advantages that can enhance your gaming experience.
 These advantages include:

 • Faster speeds.